srsudar/tmux-completion/README.md

 ``ls `brew --prefix`/etc/bash_completion.d``.
 I might be wrong in thinking that the tmux script I modified came from the bash-completion guys.
 Either way, they run a cool project, so check it out.

+## Issues

+It currently doesn't gracefully handle the case where you have no sessions created.
+This will be an easy fix.

+It might be nice to display windows whenever `-t` is given.
+This is a common flag for things like `kill`, `kill-session`, etc. I haven't spent enough time looking at the tmux commands to know if a session is always an appropriate target there.

+You currently have to end with `-t `, not `-t`.
+Note the additional space in the first example.
+This could be made smarter to insert the space for you, maybe.